 To reach the Weirton, West Virginia, trailhead, exit US 22 at Harmon Creek Road, heading south.
 Turn right on Colliers Road, and then another right to stay on Colliers.
 Trailhead parking in on the right in a lot under US 22.

-To reach the Carnegie trailhead, take Interstate 79 South to Noblestown Road.
+To reach the Carnegie, Pennsylvania, trailhead, take Interstate 79 south to Noblestown Road.
 Turn and head west 1.7 miles to Walkers Mill.
 Turn left on Walkers Mill Road and then go 0.1 mile to a parking lot on the right where the trailhead is marked.

-To reach the Montour and Panhandle trails trailhead near Champion, West Virginia, follow State Route 22 West from Pittsburgh to 980 South just west of Champion.
-Take State Route 980 South to McDonald and turn right on State Route 4012.
-Continue on 4012 to the village of Primrose.
-The trailhead parking and access is at the intersection of John's Street and Noblestown Road.
+To reach the Montour and Panhandle trails trailhead near McDonald, Pennsylvania, follow US 22 west from Pittsburgh to State Route 980 just west of Imperial.
+Take SR 980 south to McDonald and turn right on Noblestown Road.
+The trailhead parking and access is at the intersection of Johns Avenue and Noblestown Road.